 Instructions

 - Place the unsweetened shredded coconut in a high-powered blender (I used my Vitamix) or a food processor.
 In a blender, anywhere between 2-4 cups of coconut will work.
 For a food processor, I find 4 cups works best.
+If you don’t have enough coconut, it will have a hard time blending so don’t use a smaller amount.

 - Turn the machine on high and process until a smooth butter forms.
 If you’re using a high-powered blender, use the tamper stick to push the coconut flakes down towards the blades until the butter gets creamy enough to blend without it.
 It should take 3-5 minutes.
 If you’re using a food processor, scrape down the sides frequently to ensure everything is evenly blended.
 It will take between 6-12 minutes in a food processor.